dkhan42/MBDF/README.md

 # MBDF
 Python script for generating the local/global Many Body Distribution Functionals (MBDF) and Density of Functionals (DF) representations.
 It also contains functions for generating the Coulomb Matrix (CM) and Bag of Bonds (BOB) representations.
+Note : The first functional from the paper has been split into two parts.

 # Dependencies
 Python libraries required :